We provide urban water services in accordance with the powers, functions and duties under the provisions of the Water

 The Victorian State Government Department of Environment, Land, Water and Planning (DELWP) is responsible for setting the legislative and regulatory framework that Victoria's water corporations operate within, including the establishment of legal and regulatory frameworks.
 To ensure we operate within these frameworks we have developed plans and strategies to ensure we balance supply, demand and security of water resources in our region.

 The Essential Services Commission (ESC) is responsible for the economic regulation of the Victorian water sector, regulating prices, service standards and conditions of service for all Victorian water businesses.
 Our ESC-approved Price Plan 2018-23 sets out water and sewerage prices for our customers for the five year period commencing 1 July 2018.
 Details about our price submission process and final pricing determination can be found here.

 Annual Water Outlook

-Our Annual Water Outlook was updated on 1 December 2018.
+Our Annual Water Outlook (PDF, 7MB) was updated on 1 December 2019.

 Urban Water Strategy